ibm-build-lab/VAD-VAR-Workshop/content/Maximo/VISUAL-INSPECTION-ACTION.md

 ### Step 3: Label the Dataset

 In this step, you will label the water bottle videos.
 Labeling is marking the input videos with information about its contents.
 In action detection, this would involve highlighting start and end time of the occurrence of the action within the videos.
 In the case of this demo, you will go through each of the uploaded videos and enter the appropriate start time and end time of each action occurred during the video.
-During the training phase, these labelled images will allow your model to learn which part of the videos represent twisting the cap on a water bottle, shaking a water bottle, or squeezing a water bottle.
+During the training phase, these labeled images will allow your model to learn which part of the videos represent twisting the cap on a water bottle, shaking a water bottle, or spinning a water bottle.

 As you can imagine, labeling the videos correctly is critical to the accuracy of the model you are creating because it directly impacts the overall quality of the trained model.
 Quite simply, when it comes to identifying actions, you want a use case domain expert – the person with the relevant subject matter expertise (SME) – to be labeling these images.
 This will ensure the highest quality of input into the model training.
-Traditionally, data scientists have been the focal point of AI initiatives and have wasted their precious time labelling data.
+Traditionally, data scientists have been the focal point of AI initiatives and have wasted their precious time labeling data.
 With MVI, a domain expert – with no data science expertise– can label the images and then subsequently build a model based on those images.

 This approach lowers the barrier to entry and empowers domain experts with limited to no AI training the ability to create and deploy working AI models in a matter of hours, not days or weeks.